 The village has 90 households and a total population of about 540.
-Limited reliable electricity supply had adequately had reached this village via state agencies, creating a major dependence on fossil fuels.
+Limited reliable electricity supply had reached this village via state agencies, creating a dependence on fossil fuels for electricity generation.
 The use of fossil fuels polluted the atmosphere and endangered health of people and the fragile ecosystem of this region.